 Clive James's favourite poetry books

 Clive James made his name as a critic, broadcaster, essayist, novelist and poet.
-Collected Poems 1958 - 2015 is Clive’s own selection from over fifty years' work in verse: from his early satires to his recent poems looking back over his extraordinarily rich life with a clear-eyed and unflinching honesty.
+Collected Poems 1958 - 2015 is Clive’s own selection from over fifty years' work in verse: from his early satires to his later poems looking back over his extraordinarily rich life with a clear-eyed and unflinching honesty.

 Discover our edit of the best poetry books.